KunalMeher19/ainyx_tha/README.md

 - Add node → Click + button in app selector

 ### Keyboard Shortcuts Card
 A glassmorphism-styled card is permanently visible on the middle-right of the screen on desktop.
-On mobile devices (<768px), it collapses into a toggle button in the top-right corner to save space, expanding only when tapped.
+On mobile devices (<768px), it collapses into a toggle button in the bottom-right corner (above MiniMap) to save space, opening as a centered modal when tapped.

 ---